ayazhankadessova/BusinessWebsite/README.md

 8. **RFM Analysis**

 >1.
 Use the public dataset: https://www.kaggle.com/olistbr/brazilian-ecommerce, namely olist_orders_dataset.csv and olist_order_payments_dataset.csv files.
 >2.
-Import all the necessary libraries and read the files.
+Convert the date of delivery of the order by the original carrier (order_delivered_carrier_date) to datetime64. -> as we are going to base our calculations on it.
 >3.
-Convert the date of delivery of the order by the original carrier (order_delivered_carrier_date) to datetime64. -> as we are going to base our calculations on it.
+Create an index order_id and connect the datasets through it.
 >4.
-Create an index order_id and connect the datasets through it.
->5.
 Since the dataset is not recent, we will use max + 1 instead of the current date.
 To create Recency, Frequency and Monetary for every customer, group the records through customer_id. -> RFM Table is ready!
->6.
+>5.
 Assigning grades.
 Split into a range from 1 to 5.
 The wider the range, the more accurate our groups are, but at the same time, it is more challenging to work with a large number of combinations.
->7.
+>6.
 Segmented_rfm Table is ready!
 RFM score of 413 means: r_quartile = 4, f_quartile = 1, m_quartile = 3.
->8.
+>7.
 Separately, the average recency/frequency/monetary_value values for all RFMScore can be seen using matplotlib.